Fort Cooper State Park

 Welcome to Fort Cooper State Park

 The sparkling waters of Lake Holathlikaha were a welcome sight to sick and wounded soldiers during the Second Seminole War.
 In 1836, the First Georgia Battalion of Volunteers built a stockade for the soldiers resting here, enabling the Volunteers to hold their own through several skirmishes with the Seminole Indians.
 The park´s diverse natural areas provide a refuge for many plants and animals, including threatened and endangered species.
-Fishing in Lake Holathlikaha is a popular activity; swimming is available only when the lake level is high enough.
-Private boats are not allowed on the lake, but paddleboat and canoe rentals are available.
 Nearly five miles of self-guided trails offer some of the best bird and wildlife viewing in Citrus County.
 Park visitors also can enjoy the picnic facilities, a recreation hall and primitive group campground.